Work with kids in world renowned Whistler

 Whistler is the world famous resort situated in the Coast Mountain Range two hours north of Vancouver.
 With over 8,000 skiable acres and an average snow fall of over 10 meters, Whistler is the dream location to spend a season.
-Become a qualified Ski Instructor with our new Whistler University program which guarantees you a job working for Whistler Kids on completion of your Ski Instructor Level 1 course.
+Become a qualified Ski Instructor with our new Whistler University programme and have a confirmed job, working for Whistler Kids on completion of your Ski Instructor Level 1 course, before you arrive in Canada.
 Alternatively secure a job working in one of the many mountain restaurants or high end hotels in Whistler village.

 Whistler Blackcomb normally require Instructors to have at least a Level 2 qualification so this is a great way to step straight into an Instructor role in your first season!